romi514/ProjectADA/index.md

 <iframe width="900" height="450" frameborder="0" scrolling="no" src="//plot.ly/~romi514/9.embed?showlink=false&autosize=true&modebar=false"></iframe>

 These plots show us that the global distribution of the nutriscore for different diets is the same.
-A diet choice should not affect the risk of dietary deficiencies or even the decrease in the nutitional quality of consummed food.
+A diet choice should not affect the risk of dietary deficiencies or even the decrease in the nutritional quality of consummed food.
 Our bodily functions are similar, and our dietary needs are shared.
 The similar distributions come as a relief to the consumer as diet choices still give us equal choice in the quality of our food.

+By digging a little in the available food categories of the previous plot, it is noteworthy that plant-based and natural products labeled under Starchy or Fruits and Vegetables provide better nutritional intakes whereas sodas, fruit juice and sugary products present in Beverages and Snack categories carry poorer nutritional grade.
+Isn't it a clue regarding the benefits of natural products over transformed and industrial products ?

 It is nonetheless important to note that Ketogenic and Glutenfree diets see less E-graded products proposed to them.
 This seems natural as low graded products often exhibit high quantities of sugar, salt, and gluten derivatives.
 The Ketogenic diet also offers substantially better product choices for Beverages.